ナミビア

 Quad biking: a thrilling adventure across the dunes.

-Horse riding: enjoy the beautiful surroundings at a leisurely pace.
+Horse riding: enjoy the surrounding scenery at a leisurely pace.

-Sightseeing: explore German colonial buildings and town history.
+Sightseeing: explore colonial-era buildings and the town's history.

 Desert tours: discover local flora and fauna and the wonders of the desert.

-Swakopmund is a special destination that blends relaxation and adventure, offering new discoveries and enjoyment to its visitors.
+Swakopmund is a special destination where relaxation and adventure come together, offering visitors new discoveries and enjoyment.

-• Swakopmund exploration Explore the coastal towns of Swakopmund and Walvis Bay.
-The Walvis Bay lagoon is a RAMSAR wetland site where you can observe many flamingos, pelicans, and other migratory birds feeding in the nutrient-rich shallows.
-Swakopmund has many restaurants, shops, and attractions, and you can enjoy an extra day taking in the cool air and refreshing sea.
+• Exploring Swakopmund Explore the coastal towns of Swakopmund and Walvis Bay.
+The Walvis Bay lagoon is listed as a RAMSAR wetland and you can observe many flamingos, pelicans, and other migratory birds feeding in the nutrient-rich shallows.
+Swakopmund has many restaurants, shops, and attractions, and you can enjoy another day taking in the cool air and fresh sea.
 [English Guide]

 Meals B/F:⚪︎ LUN:× DIN:×